joaquinpelle/Skylight.jl/README.md

 #### Radiative models

-* Shakura-Sunyaev accretion disks
+* Shakura-Sunyaev accretion disk
+* Novikov-Thorne accretion disk
+* Ion tori with synchrotron and bremsstrahlung emission
 * Geometrically-thin optically-thick accretion disks with user-provided tabulated temperatures
-* Ion tori with synchrotron and bremsstrahlung emission
 * Line emission from accretion disks with user-provided emissivity profiles
 * Lamppost corona emission and accretion disk illumination profiles
+* Circular hot spots on the surface of a neutron star
 * Extensibility to user-defined radiative models

 #### Geometric and dynamical tools